From a construction loan for home renovation to a repair bill for a leaky roof, it’s what you need it to be.

 The holder of a provisional or full driver’s licence

-Once you have shortlisted your preferred lenders you can usually request a quote or rate estimate of your estimated borrowing power and some loan options, before you officially apply.
+What is the process?
+Once you have shortlisted your preferred lenders you can usually request a quote or rate estimate of your borrowing power and loan options, before you officially apply.
 This is a good idea, as this process won’t affect your credit score.

 If approved, you’ll then need to accept your loan agreement.
 The majority of renovation loan agreements can be signed and accepted electronically.